manosriram/Blog/README.md

 nodemon (or) node server.js
 ```

+- Create a Directory Named DBase/ in this folder and a file url.js in it.
+It should export Mlab-URI and secret.

 - Install Frontend (React) Packages and start the server at Port 3000
 ```
 cd ./client/